HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 Again, with $X$ being the number we want the inverse square root of.
 We need a good intitial guess for $x_0$.

-The inverse square root of a value is just raising that value to the $-1/2$th power:
+The inverse square root of a value is just raising that value to the $-1/2$-th power:

 $$(m \cdot 2^e)^{-\frac{1}{2}} = m^{-\frac{1}{2}} \cdot 2^{-\frac{e}{2}}$$

 Again, we leave the mantissa, and focus on only the exponent: $-(e - 127)/2 + 127 = 190.5 - e/2$.
 In the code, we just use $190 - e/2$ as the new exponent, and use two iterations of the Newton-Raphson method.

-What is fascinating is that this algorithm is a simplified version of the famous [Fast Inverse Square Root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) method, which heavily relies on how IEEE 754 stores a float number.
+What is fascinating is that this algorithm is a simplified version of the famous [Fast Inverse Square Root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) algorithm, which heavily relies on how IEEE 754 stores a real number.
 I won't go into the details on how it works - and luckily, we don't actually need to understand it to use our version of the `Float316` implementation, but I still recommend to dig into that algorithm - it is mind blowing!
 And though it may not seems true first, but the two methods are actually closely related.[^1]

 [^1]: Notice that the main step in the Fast Inverse Square Root algorithm is $\text{0x5f3759df} -  (  i  \text{>>}  1  )$: it halves the original number (interpreted as an integer), and subtract it from a magic constant.
 The decimal value of the constant is $1597463007$.
 What we did in our version is $190.5 - e/2$ for the exponent: we halved the exponent, and subtracted it from a "less-magical" constant.
 But what happens if we apply the same strategy to an IEEE 754 number?
 We need to bit-shift $190.5$ to the left to skip the mantissa: that means we apply $190.5 \cdot 2^{23} - i/2$.
 It does the same trick if we handle the entire bit string as an $i$ integer: the mantissa is halved, and subtracted from 190.5.
 It will change the mantissa too, but let's ignore that here.
 And guess what: $190.5 \cdot 2^{23} = 1598029824$.
 Quite close to the original mysterious magic constant!
 And it's not a coincidence. :-)

 Another recommended reading on the simplified version can be found [here](https://githubharald.github.io/fast_inv_sqrt.html).

-Side note: computing $c \cdot \text{invSqrt}(x)$ is only slightly better than $c / \text{sqrt}(x)$ on the Hack machine: I found the first to be only 23% faster.
+Side note: computing $c \cdot \text{invSqrt}(x)$ is only slightly better than $c / \text{sqrt}(x)$ on the Hack machine; I found the first version to be only 23% faster.
 The reason is that both cases requires a lot of function calls and internal calculations; the Hack machine does not support float operations, so even a simple multiplication is quite slow, and makes the difference less significant.
 Still, even that 23% speed up is worth it, since we will use vector normalization a lot!